 Whether you’re at the beginning of a new biennium or coming to the close of one, don’t procrastinate when it comes to x-ray continuing education.
 It’s never too soon to raise the bar at work and improve your patients’ experience.

 What’s more, classes are easily completed at home, and you can fit them into your schedule.
 So, what are you waiting for?
-Check out our comprehensive list of Category A and Category A+ x-ray CE courses today, and then get ready to learn.
+Check out our comprehensive list of ARRT® Category A x-ray CE courses today, and then get ready to learn.